 All basic links list before all web links and then all text links.
 Text links are listed in order of text offset, i.e. where they occur in the flow of text.
 Thus the first text link in $Text links first - this makes finding the correct link much easier in a well-linked page's listing.
 Links to or from aliases are shown in italics.

 Double-click any link to select its destination and dismiss the popover.
 If invoked from a view pane, the view will be scrolled or refocused if necessary to locate the newly-selected note.
-From v7.5.3, for to-text links this scrolls the destination note to the link point and highlights the linked word.
+For to-text links this scrolls the destination note to the link point and highlights the linked word.

 The middle column of controls are the same as for creating links:

 - link type list.
 Pick a link type (or none) from the pop-up link types list.
 To create a new link type, first use the Links Inspector to add the new type to the list.
 This field is disabled when no link is selected, but otherwise lets a link type value be typed to select it, or to create a new link type (without having to define it first).

 - URL.
 The destination URL for the link, either for import or display in a browser.
 This can in fact be FTP, mailto or various other online URL types.